Thirisoolam: Production

 Thirisoolam was promoted as Ganesan's 200th film in a leading role.
 Ganesan's home, Annai Illam, features in the film.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.

 Reception

 P. S. M. of Kalki praised Ganesan's performance, but not the film itself.
-It ran in more than 20 theatres for 100 days and crossed silver jubilee in 8 theatres.
+Naagai Dharuman of Anna called it a milestone achievement in Ganesan's career, while Alibaba called triple action of Ganesan as full satisfaction for his fans and Kalkandu called a film for masses where logic should not be questioned.
+It was a silver jubilee hit.

 Legacy

 Thirisoolam is included alongside other Ganesan-starring films in the compilation DVD 8th Ulaga Adhisayam Sivaji.